ShagunMishra640/Career_guidance/README.md

 CareerPath is a professional-grade, self-contained career exploration engine.
 It helps users discover their ideal career paths using the RIASEC (Holland Codes) psychological framework and provides real-time market data through global job feed APIs.

-🚀 Key Features
+ Key Features

-RIASEC Personality Assessment: A built-in 12-question quiz that calculates your Holland Code (Realistic, Investigative, Artistic, Social, Enterprising, Conventional).
+1.RIASEC Personality Assessment: A built-in 12-question quiz that calculates your Holland Code (Realistic, Investigative, Artistic, Social, Enterprising, Conventional).

-Client-Side Recommendation Engine: Matches your personality profile to specific career clusters using a local logic engine.
+2.Client-Side Recommendation Engine: Matches your personality profile to specific career clusters using a local logic engine.

-Global Job Market Explorer: Fetches live job opportunities using the Jobicy Open API (No key required) with optional support for Adzuna.
+3.Global Job Market Explorer: Fetches live job opportunities using the Jobicy Open API (No key required) with optional support for Adzuna.

-Smart Redirects: Avoids broken link errors by intelligently constructing Google Search queries for job details, ensuring users always find up-to-date information.
+4.Smart Redirects: Avoids broken link errors by intelligently constructing Google Search queries for job details, ensuring users always find up-to-date information.

-Privacy-First Persistence: Saves your "Career Roadmap" using localStorage.
+5.Privacy-First Persistence: Saves your "Career Roadmap" using localStorage.
 No accounts, no backend, and no data leaves your browser.

-Modern Responsive Design: Fully mobile-responsive UI built with Tailwind CSS and Lucide icons.
+6.Modern Responsive Design: Fully mobile-responsive UI built with Tailwind CSS and Lucide icons.

 🛠️ Tech Stack